Skip to main content

 " And Ranima."
 She added.
 He nodded.

 Today I didn't get the chance to complete what I wanted to tell you, but I surely will tomorrow before the wedding preparations start.
-Tonight, I am happy I bridged a gap between our hearts.
+Tonight, I am happy I bridged the gap between our hearts.
 He thought.

-He is back home safe and he actually cares.
+He is back home safe, and he actually cares.
 Her eyes swelled up with tears.
-I fear this happiness, everything seems so perfect.
+I fear this happiness; everything seems so perfect.
 I just want to stay like this forever.

-I am not sure what I did to deserve you Kunwar Pratap.
-I surely am the Luckiest in Rajputana like they said at the wedding.
+I am not sure what I did to deserve you, Kunwar Pratap.
+I surely am the luckiest in Rajputana, like they said at the wedding.

 Comments